-Vizio does it by offering a more streamlined smart TV experience and leaving out complex features like smart home control or advanced tuner technology (you'll want to check out our best TVs with ATSC 3.0 feature for that).
+The tradeoff here is that Vizio TVs use a streamlined smart TV experience and leave out complex features like smart home control or advanced tuner technology (you'll want to check out our best TVs with ATSC 3.0 feature for that).

 The best Vizio TVs you can buy

 Why you can trust Tom's Guide

 The Vizio P-Series Quantum X 85-inch (P85QX-J01) is a high-end 4K TV that combines the best of Vizio’s display technologies in one towering 85-inch package—and delivers the goods.
 With blinding brightness, strong color, and a few other key refinements from earlier P-Series Quantum sets, it doesn’t offer much to complain about.

 Provided, that is, you can afford it, you have a room big enough to let it work the full extent of its magic, and you think you can live without 8K support for the foreseeable future.
 Priced at $3,299.99, it’s not cheap, and even though it’s one of the best TVs of its kind, it can still be a risky option.